 Being outdoors doesn’t mean you have to exert a lot of energy to benefit from it, like climbing a mountain or going mountain biking; you can just be, and soak in that unexplainable need for it.
 It keeps our minds fresh and it maintains equilibrium with our daily lives.
 There is nothing more pleasing to the eye than the serenity of God’s creation.

-John Muir, who I admire, loved nature and God.
+John Muir loved nature and God.
 He published over 300 articles and 12 books about wilderness, nature, and preservation.
 He co-founded the Sierra Club which helped establish a number of national parks.
 John says it perfectly here,

-May you make an effort to get out into your haven over this next week, to take a step back into time and see the world through the eyes of the pioneer and Native American.
+May you make an effort to get out into your haven over this next week, to read some of these nature quotes before heading out in nature, to take a step back into time and see the world through the eyes of the pioneer and Native American.
 You may be surprised at what nature does for your heart and soul.

-By CT Copyright © 2018 More Than Existence All Rights Reserved.
+By CT Copyright © 2021 Simplify Firefly All Rights Reserved.